An incident occurred on December 28th, 1984, when Dr. D David Schultz got invited onto 20/20 for a report on the legitimacy of professional wrestling.

 What Did the Peers of David Schultz Think About The Stossel Incident and 20/20 Report?

-Billy Jack Haynes, in a shoot interview with RF Video, said, “I loved it when [Schultz] slapped John Stossel on his a*s.”
+In a shoot interview with RF Video, Billy Jack Haynes said, "I loved it when [Schultz] slapped John Stossel on his ass."

 Bob Orton Jr. says that he saw when Stossel was told by Schultz on several occasions that he could ask him anything EXCEPT "Is wrestling fake?" and Stossel reassured him that he wasn’t going to ask him that.
 So, did Stossel lie about his promise?
 Orton believes that hitting Stossel was the sole reason for his firing from the WWF.

 Bret Hart recounts in his book Hitman: My Real Life in the Cartoon World of Wrestling, "When the WWF granted John Stossel backstage access, it was to get more hype for WrestleMania.
 The wrestlers were preparing for their matches and didn’t welcome the intrusion.
 The more he pushed his microphone in everyone’s faces, the tenser the boys got."

 Hart continued, "I can’t say it was right for Schultz to do, but I think wrestlers everywhere have always respected Dave for protecting the business."

 In a later interview with Steve Austin, Hart feels that Stossel did deserve to get slapped and that he crossed the line by a long shot.
 Austin is in the opinion that Stossel picked the wrong person, the wrong place, and the wrong time to conduct that interview.

 Greg "The Hammer" Valentine, who prided himself for being believable in the ring, hated the exposé done by 20/20 and says that he wanted to kill Eddy Mansfield for what he did and that nobody liked what Stossel had done either.